ecbaldwin/frhs.soccer/content/2022-season/dropins.md

 open trainings at Loveland Sports Park and FRHS Turf.
 These are for anyone considering trying out.

 Sign-up is required for the drop-ins at Loveland Sports Park.
 [Sign up here][signup].
+Sign -up for at most 2 of the 4 LSP sessions.

 <!--more-->